bk/wmk/readme.md

   `css_class`, `autoplay`, `title`.

-## Frontmatter variables
+## Site and page variables

-When a markdown file is rendered, the Mako template receives a number of variables as partly described above.
-A few of these variables, such as `MDTEMPLATES` and `DATADIR` are set directly by `wmk` (see above).
-Others are user-configured and set in one of the following places, with the last-mentioned sources having the highest priority for any given variable name: (1) `wmk_config.yaml`, under the key `template_context`; (2) the cascade of `index.yaml` files in the `content` directory and its subdirectories; (3) the YAML frontmatter of the markdown file itself.
-Let us call all of these "frontmatter variables" for short, even if they are gathered from this cascade of increasingly specific sources.
+When a markdown file is rendered, the Mako template receives a number of context variables as partly described above.
+A few of these variables, such as `MDTEMPLATES` and `DATADIR` set directly by `wmk` (see above).
+Others are user-configured either (1) in `wmk_config.yaml` (the contents of the `site` object and potentially additional "global" varaibles in `template_context`); or (2) the cascade of `index.yaml` files in the `content` directory and its subdirectories along with the YAML frontmatter of the markdown file itself, the result of which is placed in the `page` object.

-Before loading the frontmatter of the markdown file itself, `wmk` will thus start by looking in `wmk_config.yamk` for whatever is defined in `template_context`.
-Then it will loook for `index.yaml` files in each parent directory of the markdown file in question, starting at the root of the `content` directory and moving upwards, at each step extending and potentially overriding the data gathered at previous stages.
-Only then will the YAML in the frontmatter of the file itself be parsed and added to the data.
+When gathering the content of the `page` variable, `wmk` will start by looking for `index.yaml` files in each parent directory of the markdown file in question, starting at the root of the `content` directory and moving upwards, at each step extending and potentially overriding the data gathered at previous stages.
+Only then will the YAML in the frontmatter of the file itself be parsed and added to the `page` data.

 At any point, a data source in this cascade may specify an extra YAML file using the special `LOAD` variable.
-This file will then be loaded as well and subsequently treated as if the data in it had been specified directly in the file with the `LOAD` directive.
+This file will then be loaded as well and subsequently treated as if the data in it had been specified directly at the start of the file containing the `LOAD` directive.

 Which variables are defined and used by templates is very much up the user, although a few of them have a predefined meaning to `wmk` itself.
-For making it easier to switch between diffent themes it is however suggested to stick to the following meaning of some of the variables:
+For making it easier to switch between different themes it is however suggested to stick to the following meaning of some of the variables:

 ### System variables

-The following frontmatter variables affect the operation of `wmk` itself, rather than being exclusively handled by templates.
+The following frontmatter variables affect the operation of `wmk` itself, rather than being exclusively handled by Mako templates.

 #### Templates

-- `template` specifies the Mako template which will render the content.
+**Note** that a variable called something like `page.foo` below is referenced as such in Mako templates but specified in YAML frontmatter simply as `foo: somevalue`.

-- `layout` is used by several other static site generators.
-For compatibility with them, this variable is supported as fallback synonym with `template`.
+- `page.template` specifies the Mako template which will render the content.

+- `page.layout` is used by several other static site generators.
+For compatibility with them, this variable is supported as a fallback synonym with `template`.
 It has no effect unless `template` has not been specified explicitly anywhere in the cascade of frontmatter data sources.

 For both `template` and `layout`, the `.mhtml` extension of the template may be omitted.
 If the `template` value appears to have no extension, `.mhtml` is